Highly rated local moving companies for Phoenix to St. George moves

 Things to do in St. George

-- Arts and culture: St. George features a variety of museums and cultural arts centers, including the St. George Dinosaur Discovery Site at Johnson Farm, St. George Children's Museum, Daughters of Utah Pioneers Museum, Rosenbruch Wildlife Museum, and St George Art Museum.
+- Arts and culture: St. George is home to museums and cultural arts centers like the St. George Dinosaur Discovery Site at Johnson Farm, St. George Children’s Museum, Daughters of Utah Pioneers Museum, and Rosenbruch Wildlife Museum.

 - Outdoor recreation: The city’s Red Hills Desert Garden, Pioneer Park, Red Cliffs National Conservation Area, and Thunder Junction — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.